powerhouse-inc/switchboard/api/README.md

 ## Health endpoint

 Endpoint available at `/healthz` path.
 Provides response if api is currently running and prisma (orm) is able to execute queries.

+## Adding new modules

+The api can be extended via modules developed separately and packaged via npm.
+The example of this approach is the [`module-example`](../module-example) folder found in the root of the project and installed via npm into the `api`.

+In order to create a new external module, one have to:

+- Create npm package which exports a single function `setup` ([see example](../module-example/index.ts))
+    - `setup` function would receive a single parameter: `prisma` – the [prisma client](https://www.prisma.io/docs/concepts/components/prisma-client#3-importing-prisma-client)
+    - `setup` function should return an object with 2 keys `{ extendedPrisma, resolvers }`
+        - `extendedPrisma` (optional) – an object with extended prisma client (see provided example)
+            - In case you want to not only query existing tables, but extend prisma client with new functions, you can use [prisma $extensions](https://www.prisma.io/docs/concepts/components/prisma-client/client-extensions).
+This will allow other packages or core modules to use those new functions.
+Note that currently prisma do not support creating complete new tables via JS api, only adding models (functional extentions over the available methods)
+            - The prisma returned here will be later passed to the resolvers
+        - `resolvers` (optional) – an object with graphql types and resolvers defined via [`nexus`](https://www.npmjs.com/package/nexus).
+This allows you to define new graphq queries or mutations
+            - Note that `resolve` function inside the resolver will receive custom `ctx` object as a third parameter (i.e.: `(_root, args, ctx: Context)`).
+It is an object that provides (more info can be found in [`context.ts`](./src/graphql/context.ts)):
+                - `ctx.request` – pure `express` request object
+                - `ctx.prisma` – fully-extended (by all other packages) prisma client
+                - `ctx.getSession()` – function to get user session (or throw 401 error if it's not present).
+This function have to be called in case your resolver should only be accessible by registered users
+- Install created package into the `api` project (i.e.: run `npm install package-name` or `npm install ../package-folder` it the package is local)
+- Add default export from the created package into the `importedModules` array (inside [`importedModules.ts`](./src/importedModules.ts))
+- Modify `preinstall` script found in `./api/package.json` if your package does not ship pre-built js files
+- Start `api` as suggested above in the `Development Setup` section
+- Open graphql playground found at http://localhost:3001/
+    - Make sure your endpoint is set to query `http://localhost:3001/graphql`
+- Run a test query.
+In case of `module-example` that would be:
+    ```gql
+    {
+        countUsers(message: "test") {
+            message
+            count
+        }
+    }
+    ```
+- In case of `module-example`, this should result in:
+    ```json
+    {
+        "data": {
+            "countUsers": {
+                "message": "test",
+                "count": 1
+            }
+        }
+    }
+    ```